-Many of our rewards are distributed by class teachers via an app called Marvellous Me.
-Rewards are given in the form of Marvellous Me badges and are then shared with parents who can access the App from their home devices.
-House points may be given virtually or as 'tokens' to children around the school by adults who see children making good choices with regard to behaviour.
+House points are given as 'tokens' to children around the school by adults who see children making good choices with regard to behaviour.
 These can then be added to the house point boxes in the each of the house team boards.